The Decision (TV program): Aftermath

-Although other NBA superteams existed before 2010, the Heat with James was the first that players created.
-Before a game against the Nets on October 31, 2010, his first game against one of his suitors, James reflected on his free agency: "If I had to go back on it, I probably would do it a little bit different", James said.
+Although other NBA superteams existed before 2010, the Heat with James was the first created by players' decisions, rather than staff's.
+Before a game against the New Jersey Nets on October 31, 2010, his first game against one of his suitors, James reflected on his free agency: "If I had to go back on it, I probably would do it a little bit different", James said.
 "But I'm happy with my decision."
 He declined to be more specific.
 Following The Decision, Forbes listed him as one of the world's most disliked athletes.
 James relented about the TV special before the 2011–12 season: "if the shoe was on the other foot and I was a fan, and I was very passionate about one player, and he decided to leave, I would be upset too about the way he handled it."
 James won two NBA championships with Miami: the first in 2011–12 in his second season with the Heat, and again the following season in 2012–13.
 By 2013, his image had mostly recovered and he was reported by ESPN as the most popular player in the NBA for the second time in his career.

-The Cavaliers finished their 2010–11 season with a 19–63 record, including a then-NBA record 26-game losing streak.
+The Cavaliers finished their 2010–11 season with a 19–63 record, including a then-NBA-record 26-game losing streak.
 In the four NBA drafts after James' departure, the Cavaliers won the draft lottery three times to receive the first overall pick.
 Their 2011 first overall pick, Kyrie Irving, was named the 2012 NBA Rookie of the Year, and was also the MVP of both the All-Star Game and the FIBA Basketball World Cup in 2014.

 When James announced his return to the Cavaliers for the 2014–15 season in a Sports Illustrated essay on July 11, 2014, he alluded to the controversy surrounding the special, saying "I'm not having a press conference or a party."
 He led Cleveland to an NBA championship in 2015–16, when the Cavaliers became the first team ever to rally from a 3–1 deficit to win an NBA Finals.
 It was the city's first major professional sports title in 52 years.

 A poll by Davie-Brown Index after the special found that James's overall appeal dropped 11 percent, while his endorsement appeal dropped 2 percent, and trust in James dropped 3 percent.
-Another ESPN/ Seton Hall poll that was taken in October 2010 found that 51.6% of basketball fans said that James move to Miami didn't impact how they viewed him, with 32% of white fans and 65% of Black fans viewing James favorably.
+Another poll from ESPN and Seton Hall taken in October 2010 found that 51.6% of basketball fans said that James move to Miami didn't impact how they viewed him, with 32% of white fans and 65% of Black fans viewing James favorably.